 There’s a reason why, as adolescents, we thought of sex in terms of “bases.”
 1st, 2nd, and 3rd bases help both people build up to identity-defining, 4th base.
 The colloquial term holds a lot of psychological merit.
 As humans we are programmed to complete things in steps, but when steps are skipped, anxiety becomes paramount.
-I was resolved to re-teach the “bases” through well-known sex therapy techniques to help Lydia and Matt achieve a fulfilling sexual relationship.
+For couples struggling with performance anxiety, I re-teach the “bases” in order to foster fulfilling sexual relationships.

 Techniques to improve your sex life – lift the performance anxiety?:

-I channeled my sex therapy training and explained a technique called “sensate focus,” developed by renowned sex theorists, Masters and Johnson.
-This technique is targeted for individuals who struggle with overwhelming anxiety, whereby they are unable to perform sexually or in some cases get aroused.
+Who first addressed these issues?
+Well, famous researchers named Masters and Johnson in the 1950s introduced a renowned technique called “sensate focus.”
+This technique is targeted for individuals who struggle with overwhelming anxiety, whereby they are unable to perform sexually or, in some cases, get aroused.
 It is designed to gradually desensitize individuals to the anxiety-provoking experience of sex, gradually.
 The orgasm, the experience that is often loaded with the most anxiety, is not the focus, just being with one another is key.
 The point of the build up is to get each person in touch with their own sexual needs and communicate them with their partner, accordingly.
-I coached Lydia and Matt through several stages of sensate focus experiences, facilitating the process of being attuned to their respective sexual needs, and understanding the value of touch connecting it to anxiety.
-The experience was a success for Lydia and Matt as they were able to eventually consummate their marriage comfortably and communicate their needs fluidly.
-It just took both of them to use their anxieties and vulnerabilities as a means for connection, rather than disconnection.
+Coaching couples through sensate focus experiences, facilitating the process of being attuned to their respective sexual needs, and understanding the value of touch and connecting it to anxiety is a great way to attend to sexual needs.

 How to do this at home – Where to Start?: